civicteam/identity-swap/docs/index.md

     Note: In this demo, the Civic credential is attested onto Solana on the front-end, as with step 4.
-In a production system, the Civic IdV would attest on its back-end, as it currently does on the Bitcoin Cash blockchain.
+In a production system, the Civic IdV would attest on its back-end, as it currently does on other blockchains.

 6. Attempt a swap with the new identity